BLUJEPA / Gepotidacin APPROVED FOR UNCOMPLICATED UTI – 1

 The Brave New World of Infectious Diseases

 Coming back from ECCMID, one gets the impression that we are moving towards an era in which we can diagnose everything but treat nothing.
 A late breaker session on colistin resistance provided much detail data on the situation in the EU.
-As Continue reading The Brave New World of Infectious Diseases
+As we know, colistin resistance conferred by the mcr-1 gene has Continue reading The Brave New World of Infectious Diseases

 Ibuprofen for uUTI (Part 2): Antibiotic or NSAID?
 Or Both?
 Or Neither?

 While the news is abuzz with reports of Zika virus coming to a place near you, an interesting article on a much more mundane topic – the treatment of uncomplicated UTIs – should be competing for your attention.
-It is a publication we Continue reading Ibuprofen for uUTI (Part 2): Antibiotic or NSAID?
+It is a publication we have been waiting for, as mentioned in an earlier blog.
+Results Continue reading Ibuprofen for uUTI (Part 2): Antibiotic or NSAID?
 Or Both?
 Or Neither?